‘Baggage from BaghDAD’: Fleeing the Nazis in 1941 Iraq

 GHCC, housed in an 1850s Waterbury Center landmark hall, was founded by Monica Callan and Peter Holm as a center for performance, film, visual art, and community expression and celebration.
 GHCC collaborates with artists and community groups on a range of creative projects.

-David, who is based in New York City, performed her award-winning solo show “The Pink Hulk: A One-Woman Play about the Journey to Find the Superhero Within” at GHCC in February, 2019.
+David, who is based in New York City, performed her award-winning solo show “The Pink Hulk: One Woman’s Journey to Find the Superhero Within” at GHCC in February, 2019.

 David’s desire to know more about her family’s history and to understand their resilience led her to develop “Baggage from BaghDAD.”